ArchiveOFtheUnusual/Quotepilot/PROJECT_LOG.md

 ## How to pick this up in a new session

-Give Claude this repo's URL — it can clone/read this log plus `quotepilot.jsx` directly and skip re-explaining any of the above.
+Give Claude this repo's URL — it can clone/read this log plus `scopesnap-demo.jsx` directly and skip re-explaining any of the above.